szpssky/sort-tool/README.md

 ## Overview

-This is SortAlgorithm tool,you can easy to use many sort algorithm.
+This is Sort Algorithm tool,you can easy to use many sort algorithm.

 About Sort Algorithm introduction see the [ALGORITHM_WIKI](ALGORITHM_WIKI.md).